membrane-io/docs/src/content/docs/features/endpoints.md

 - An example of the request logs
  -->

-Every program has its own URL and can handle requests made to that URL.
+Every Membrane program has its own URL and can handle requests made to that URL.
 This provides a simple mechanism for calling into your membrane programs from the outside world.

 ```ts twoslash
 // @module: esnext